zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Raquel asks, “What’s that?”
 Oleg is showing her som ething.
 Oleg says, “It’s the latest model,” meaning it’s the most recent kind of  this thing.
 He says it has “cutting edge design.”
 The expression “cutting (cut ting) edge (edge)” means very modern, or with the latest technology, the latest a dvanced design.
 He says, “It’s brand spanking new.”
 The expression “brand (brand) new” means that it is very new, that it has not been used by anyone else befor e you bought it.
 That’s something that is “brand new.”

-The word “spanking” (spanking) in this expression i s used for emphasis.
+The word “spanking” (spanking) in this expression is used for emphasis.
 It means the same as “very” or “extremely.”
 “It’s really bra nd new.”
 “It’s brand spanking new.”
 It’s somewhat unusual to see that constructio n of putting the adjective after “brand” – “brand spanking new.”
 You might think it would be “spanking brand new,” but it isn’t.
 We say “brand spanking new.”
 It ’s an idiom.
 It’s just the way that we express that particular idea with those words.
 I t just means “very new.”

 Raquel says, “That’s all right,” meaning no, she is n’t interested.
 “This machine” – the one that she owns – “is tried-and-true and it n ever lets me down.”
 To describe something as “tried (tried) – and – true ( true)” means that it has been tested and proven to work well.
 It’s something that  you have used for a long time and you know that it works.
-That’s something that i s “tried-and-true.”
+That’s something that is “tried-and-true.”
 The word “tried” here means tested, or used to make sure tha t it works.

 The machine, according to Raquel, never lets her do wn.
 “To let (let) someone down” means to disappoint someone, to do something that does not meet someone’s expectations.
 Raquel says this machine ne ver lets her down.
 Oleg says, “Why don’t you take this for a test drive?”
 T he expression “to take something for a test (test) drive” means to try som ething for a short time to see if you like it, especially something you are consideri ng buying.